 Pin For Later

-The process is simple, no chopping, you can put the herbs in whole or tear them up a bit if they fit better, Bring the mixture to a boil, turn it off.
-Cool it to room temperature with the addition of cool water, and soak your meat.
+The process is simple, no chopping and you can put the herbs in whole or tear them up a bit if they fit better.
+Bring the mixture to a boil, turn it off.
+Cool it to room temperature with the addition of cool water and soak your meat.
 Easy peasy.

 This is pretty simple too.
 You're going to mix it all in the blender or food processor so you don't need to to any chopping here either.
 You do need to pick the leaves off the rosemary and thyme because the stems can be quite woody.
 Pick the leaves off the parsley or throw in the stems, up to you.
 Anyway, just toss all the ingredients in the blender or food processor and whiz them up until you have a course paste.
 You may need to stop and push the mixture down toward the blade a couple of times (always turn off the blender).
 Start with just 2 tbsp. of olive oil and then add a bit more if needed.